fauu/Kamite/README.md

 Kamite never saves your data to disk.

-Kamite never sends your data through the network, with the following exceptions:
+Kamite only sends data through the internet in the following circumstances:

+* When `update.check` **is not** set to `no`, a connection to github.com is made on every launch in order to check for the availability of a newer version of Kamite.

 * When `ocr.engine` is set to `mangaocr_online`, screenshots of portions of your screen are sent to [a Hugging Face Space by detomo][manga-ocr-hf] for text